More Articles

 4Social interaction - People are good medicine

-Men are one and a half times more likely than women to develop mild cognitive impairment (the transition stage before dementia), new research shows.
+Men are one and a half times more likely than women to develop

-In a study of more than 2,800 people ages 65 or older, Harvard researchers15 found that those with at least five social ties - church groups, social groups, regular visits, or phone calls with family and friends - were less likely to suffer cognitive decline than those with no social ties.
+In a study of more than 2,800 people ages 65 or older, Harvard researchers12 found that those with at least five social ties - church groups, social groups, regular visits, or phone calls with family and friends - were less likely to suffer cognitive decline than those with no social ties.

 5Sleep & Nap